-Task - Any object that represents computation, including schedulables and Java threads.
+Task - Any object that represents computation, including schedulables and Java threads and instances of Schedulable.

 Garbage Collection - A processes that reclaims memory on the heap that is no longer reachable by the application program.
 It may be accomplished through a dedicated set of threads or be distributed throughout the application.